scripting/feedlandInstall/docs/wordpresslogin.md

 There is a link in the <a href="https://imgs.scripting.com/2023/11/13/signondialog.png">instructions</a> that you can click to sign up via email as before.

-The commands in the System menu will be updated as well.
+The commands in the System menu have been updated as well.